aws-samples/sample-agentic-connect-experience/README.md

 # Agentic Connect Experience

-A reusable CDK construct — `ConnectPattern` — for building agentic Amazon Connect experiences with knowledge-base retrieval, MCP tool calling via Bedrock AgentCore Gateways, dynamic multi-language voice, and both inbound and campaign-style outbound flows.
+A reusable CDK construct — `ConnectPattern` — for building agentic Amazon Connect experiences with knowledge-base retrieval, MCP tool calling via Bedrock AgentCore Gateways, dynamic multi-language voice with Deepgram and ElevenLabs integration, and both inbound and campaign-style outbound flows.
 This repository contains the construct itself plus a sample stack (`AgenticConnectStack`) that provisions a complete end-to-end demo — an EV charger customer support line — to show how the pieces fit together.

 The intent is that consumers of the pattern describe the experience they want as a `ConnectPatternProps` value and get a working Connect instance in one deploy, without hand-wiring Wisdom, Lex, AgentCore, Customer Profiles, Data Tables, and the surrounding IAM and integration-association plumbing.